top of page

 • Parental Supervision: All children under the age of 14 must have a parent or caregiver immediately available to them at the hotel.
 HSC and the conference staff take no responsibility for childcare.
 Please see “Family Safety and Happiness” for more information.

 • Pool: Please adhere to all hotel rules while at the pool.
-Bathing suits and access to the pool area for swimming is not permitted via the main lobby entrance.
 There are NO LIFEGUARDS.
 Please pay attention to your children while in the pool area!
+Bathing suits are not permitted in the main lobby.

-• Elevator Banks and Sleeping Room Floors: The elevator banks and hallways on the sleeping room floors have a 9 pm quiet zone.
-Please do your socializing in the public areas, pool area, lobby and courtyards after 9 pm to respect those trying to rest.
-Hotel security does enforce these quiet zones after 9 pm.
+• Elevator Banks and Sleeping Room Floors: Hotel security maintains a quiet zone that includes the elevator banks and hallways on the sleeping room floors beginning at 9pm.
+Please socialize in the public areas (including conference space), pool area, lobby and courtyards after 9 pm to respect those trying to rest.

-• For Safety: Please do not allow children to play in the elevators or on escalators.
+• For Safety: Please do not allow children to play in the elevators.

 • Skateboards, Bikes, Scooters: The hotel does not allow skateboards, rollerblades, bicycles, or scooters on its grounds.